 display_board(state)

-for move in moves_sequence:
+for move_num, move in enumerate(moves, 1):

 state = apply_move(state, move)